-The Dispute Resolution Process of FIDReC comprises:
+The dispute resolution process of FIDReC comprises of two stages:

 - Mediation (First Stage) - Adjudication (Second Stage)

 Mediation (First Stage)

 When a complaint is first received, it is case managed by FIDReC.

 In appropriate cases, the Case Manager mediates the dispute between the parties.
 The complainant and the financial institution are encouraged to settle the claim/dispute in an amicable manner on terms acceptable to both parties.